A Place for Innovation, Collaboration, and Intellectual Exploration

 We have just ended the 2015-16 school year amid a whirl of activity: league-winning sporting events, a remarkable Design and Engineering Showcase, the Spring Arts Festival, final exams, and end-of-year celebrations.

-Our campus enhancements will foster collaboration through architecture, unite far-flung classes that are flexible and modern, bring the life of the campus to the core, and employ sustainable and smart design strategies that honor the land and the environment.
+Our campus enhancements will foster collaboration through architecture, unite far-flung classes within flexible and modern facilities, bring the life of the campus to the core, and employ sustainable and smart design strategies that honor the land and the environment.

 The new Knoll Classroom Buildings will provide flexible learning spaces to foster collaboration and hands-on, experiential learning opportunities.
 Three modular structures will include classrooms and meeting spaces for the humanities and the sciences.